Multiple ways to iterate Map and HashMap in Java with examples

 }

-In java 10 version, you can use var keyword to declare variable without defining the type.
-Map.Entry type is not declared with type as var keywords allows you infer the type from the value.
+In Java 10 version, you can use the var keyword to declare a variable without defining the type.
+The Map.Entry type is not declared, as var allows you to infer the type from the value.

 for (var pair : words.entrySet()) {